 Photography: For excellent photographs of the Spanish Civil War, see Robert Capa’s work.

-The Road of St. James / Camino de Santiago: Too numerous and too varied to list here.
+The Road of St. James / Camino de Santiago: One of my passions.
+Too numerous and too varied to list here.
 If you want to do the Camino, you may want to read any one of the many personal stories by modern pilgrims, though remember that your experience will be different.
 For a medieval pilgrim’s story, if you read Spanish or can find it in English, try the twelfth-century Calixtine Code, usually considered one of the first “guidebooks” and probably the most influential work in setting out the classic “French Road” that is usually considered the Camino (actually there are many Caminos…).
 If you are travelling with an organized group you won’t need information on places to stay, but if you are on your own you will have no problem finding a book with this information.
 If you are interested, you might try to find something a little esoteric, the Camino has lots of levels of meaning and spirituality, not all of it is religious nor even 100% Christian in the conventional sense of the word.

 Nature: There are lots of guidebooks out there for plants, birds and beasts though it may be difficult to find something specifically on Spain in English: usually this will be included in a book on Southern Europe.